26 March 2018

 Motivation is the key to your success, The spring that drives staff productivity and enables them to enjoy results that set them apart from other companies..
 Did you know that in 2017 Google was ranked #1 in the Best Place to Work ranking?
 (Fortune)

-7 motivational strategies that work for Google and could work for your business
+7 motivation strategies that work for Google and could fit your business

-Some of the following proposals may not be imported as-is into the business, but they are sure to inspire:
+Some of the following proposals may not be importable into the business as they are, but they will certainly serve as inspiration:

-1. Facilitating reconciliation.
-We all have tasks to do and thinking about them can be a drain on productivity.
-Even so, it is sometimes difficult to switch off when time is limited when you get home and you know there will be a lot to do.
-Google solves this by providing the staff with a car wash and oil change service, bicycle repair shop, dry cleaning service, gym, massage therapy and also a hairdressing service.
+1. Facilitate conciliation.
+We all have outstanding tasks, and thinking about them can reduce productivity.
+Even so, it's sometimes difficult to switch off when the time at home is limited and we know there will be a lot to do.
+Google solves it by making a car wash and oil change service, a bicycle repair shop, a dry-cleaning service, a gym, massage therapy, and also a stylist service available to its staff.

-2. Helping employees to fulfil their dreams of raising a family.
-In addition to the 18 weeks of maternity leave with full pay, and the first three months after the baby is born, an extra $500 is paid to the mother and father so that they can order meals at home, Google offers financial support for adoption.
+2. Helping employees fulfil their dreams of growing their family.
+In addition to the 18 weeks of fully paid maternity leave, and for the first three months after the baby's birth, a payment of $500 extra will be given to the father and mother so they can order takeaway food, Google offers financial support for adoption.

-3. Meeting your basic needs in premium style.
-Lunch and dinner are available free of charge.
-But it's not just any gastronomic offer; there are always healthy options prepared by gourmet chefs.
+3. Cover your basic needs in premium style.
+Meals and dinner are available for free.
+But this isn't just any culinary offering, as there are always healthy options prepared by gourmet chefs.

 4. Ensuring transparency.
-At the beginning of each quarter, Google's CEO shares with all employees the same information he shared with his Board at its most recent meeting.
+At the start of each quarter, Google's Chief Executive Officer shares the same information with all employees that he shared with its Board of Directors at their most recent meeting.

-5. Focusing on continuous improvement and inspiring leaders.
+5. Betting on continuous improvement and inspiring leaders.
 Employees are regularly surveyed about their managers.
-The survey results are used to publicly recognise the best managers and make them role models.
-Those with the worst marks are given support and guidance, which results in three-quarters of this group improving in less than three months.
+The survey results are used to publicly recognise the best managers and turn them into role models.
+Those who score poorly are provided with support and guidance, which results in three-quarters of this group improving in under three months.

 6. Working on flexibility.
-Google employees know that they can come to work at any time or even bring their dog.
-The relaxed, creative and fun environment benefits them psychologically.
-Among the opportunities that boost their motivation are the frequent breaks, creative sessions or facilities for sports as diverse as volleyball and climbing.
+Google employees know they can arrive at work at any time or even bring their dog.
+The relaxed, creative, and fun atmosphere benefits them psychologically.
+Among the opportunities that drive their motivation are frequent breaks, creative sessions or facilities for practising sports as diverse as volleyball or climbing.

-7. Putting a fun spin on it.
-Making the workplace associated with good times is a very effective form of motivation.
-At Google they achieve this with their parties, their pyjama day or fancy dress days.
+7. Add a fun note.
+Making the workplace associated with good times It's a very effective form of motivation.
+At Google, they achieve this with their parties, their pyjama days, or their dress-up days.

-An engaged employee is 44% more productive than a satisfied worker., But, in addition to motivation, you have to work on inspiration.
-Did you know that an employee who feels inspired at work is almost 125% more productive than a satisfied one (...)?FastCompany)
+An engaged employee is% 44% more productive than a satisfied worker, but, aside from motivation, inspiration also needs to be worked on.
+Did you know that an employee who feels inspired at work is almost 125% more productive than one who is merely satisfied?FastCompany)